Pixabay via Pexels

 ACAS Guidance

-ACAS (the Advisory, Conciliation and Arbitration Service) provides guidance on deductions from pay that reinforces the statutory position.
-Their guidance notes that even where a contractual right to make a deduction exists, the employer should act reasonably and follow their own policies consistently.
+According to ACAS (the Advisory, Conciliation and Arbitration Service), which provides guidance on deductions from pay, the statutory position under Section 13 ERA 1996 requires that even where a contractual right to make a deduction exists, the employer should act reasonably and follow their own policies consistently.

 An employer who selectively enforces clawbacks — recovering commission from one rep but not another in similar circumstances — risks a claim of unlawful deduction from wages or, in more serious cases, constructive dismissal if the inconsistency undermines the employment relationship.